stungeye/Programming-1-Notes/index.md

 ## Course Outcomes

-By the end of this course of study, using the C++ programming language, the student should be able to:
+By the end of this course, using the C++ programming language, the student should be able to:

 - Write and compile procedural and object-oriented programs.
 - Design programs that make use of: